kmsaumcis/mcis6273_f23_datamining/homework/hw1/hw1.md

-(1) fetch to your local file system on Jupyter Hub the main remote data file (there is only one given above) (2)  Once you have fetched the file, make 6 new CSV files from it which will act in a similar way as binary databases (similar to those you have read about in Zaki, Ch.
-8 and in lecture) .
+(1) fetch to your local file system on Jupyter Hub the main remote data file (there is only one given above) (2)  once you have fetched the file, make 6 new CSV files from it which will act in a similar way as binary databases (similar to those you have read about in Zaki, Ch.
+8 and in lecture).
 We are going to use these in the next
 part:

 * **file 1 (`dataset_2000_2359.csv`)**: